Code-Institute-Submissions/GurraT-LittleS/README.md

 - Responsive mobile first design using a Bootstrap framework.
 - User friendly with balanced use of image
-- Optimised for search engines adressing keywords and description in metatags in Head section
+- Optimised for search engines addressing keywords and description in metatags in Head section
 - A Navbar with easy navigation that collapses on mobile displays
 - Footer with contact information
-- Contact form on My page to allow the user to sent their request to the House owner
+- Contact form on My page to allow the user to send their request to the House owner
 - Bootstrap accordions to assist with readability of large amounts of text on mobile displays
 - Links with useful information to help user find answer on frequently asked questions
 - Ticker on home page with information about important dates